 Health care is a growing field, and in today's patient- and family-centered environment, many career opportunities are available in direct service, management, marketing, advocacy and other industry roles.
-The Healthcare Services and Sciences (BS-HSS) program prepares students to serve in a variety of areas.
+The Healthcare Services and Sciences (BS-HSS) program prepares students to serve in a variety of careers.
 This program serves the following populations of students:

 - Students interested in health services graduate programs will benefit from a program core preparing them to work effectively in the U.S. health system.
 They may also take prerequisite courses related to their intended type of graduate program.
 Advisors will help custom build programs to prepare them for graduate work.